All Blog Posts

 Enforcement of the LGPD is supervised by the ANPD.

-The ANPD’s main objectives is to new norms, establish technical standards, supervise and audit, educate about the law and its correct applications, deal with notifications of data breaches and enforce its sanctions.
+The ANPD’s main objective is to establish technical standards, supervise and audit, educate about the law and its correct applications, deal with notifications of data breaches, and enforce its sanctions.

 The national data protection authority is directly tied to the office of the presidency.

-It has two bodies – the Board of Directors consisting of five members with expertise from the privacy and data protection field, and the National Council, a 23-member advisory board with representation from government, civil society, research institutions and the private sector.
+The ANPD has two bodies, the Board of Directors, which consist of five members with expertise from the privacy and data protection fields, and the National Council, a 23-member advisory board with representation from government, civil society, research institutions and the private sector.

-According to the final version of LGPD (Lei Geral de Proteção de Dados), companies will be responsible for appointing a Data Protection Officer.
-It will be the job of this entity to ensure compliance with the LGPD for the data controller, who appoints them.
+According to the final version of LGPD, companies will be responsible for appointing a Data Protection Officer (DPO).
+It will be the job of this position to ensure the organization’s compliance with the LGPD on behalf of the data controller, who appoints them.

-The LGPD (Lei Geral de Proteção de Dados) is clear when it comes to the consequences of non-compliance with the law.
+The LGPD is clear when it comes to the consequences of noncompliance with the law.

-• Fines up to 2% of annual turnover in Brazil or R50 million per violation, app. €11 million.
+• Fines up to 2% of annual turnover in Brazil or R50 million per violation (~ €11 million)

 Illustration of a Toucan - Cookiebot

-Maximum fines reach 50 million Brazilian reais or 2% of a company’s annual turnover for a LGPD violation.
+Maximum fines can reach 50 million Brazilian reals or 2% of a company’s annual turnover for an LGPD violation.

 LGPD vs GDPR